elecdot/read-linux-mm/DOCUMENTING.md

 3.  **`## Deep Dive` (Optional)**: For more complex topics, you might want to add a more detailed explanation.
 After you've drafted the other parts, you could even use an AI assistant to help you write this section.

 ### `01-source-map`

+>[!warning] You DO NOT use this since documenting a kernel subsystem file in Doxygen style is discovered.

 >[!tip] Each document in this directory should correspond to a single source file.
 If you're annotating a function, use Doxygen-style comments.
 For an example, see the `__free_pages_ok()` function in `linux/mm/page_alloc.c`, available in the generated HTML at `linux/docs/html/page__alloc_8c.html` (see [Getting Started](./README.md#getting-started)).